stanbrub/benchmark/docs/gc/gc-report.md

 ### What are Compact Headers?

-The `-XX:+UseCompactObjectHeaders` options cuts the Java Object header in half (16 to 8 bytes) to reduce object footprint and improve cache utilization.
+The `-XX:+UseCompactObjectHeaders` option cuts the Java Object header in half (16 to 8 bytes) to reduce object footprint and improve cache utilization.
 Systems that use lots of small objects can benefit with better throughput.
-Minimal testing for Deephaven showed no change in performance, but it the option will be a default in JVM 26+.
+Minimal testing for Deephaven showed no significant change in performance, but the option will be a default in JVM 26+.

 ## Needed for Further Investigation